Vivicorp-AWS/cdk-lab-rds/README.md

 This is a simple Lab environment for quickly building a Database and its peripheral infrastructures.
 Including:

 * 1x Amazon RDS instance w/ single AZ deployment
+  *  The security group of the RDS instance is set to allow EC2's security group as an inbound rule
 * 1x VPC
   * 1x Public Subnet
   * 1x Private Subnet
 * 1x EC2 w/ t2.micro instance type in Private Subnet
+  * Allow to be connected via Session Manager
+  * Use this EC2 instance to connect to RDS instance
 * 1x Lambda Function to preinstall the sample data

 ## Prerequisities